Easing Dental Fear or Anxiety

 What are my options?

 For patients with more acute fear, oral sedation induces a deeper sense of relaxation.
-Oral sedation, together with nitrous oxide, deepen the relaxation for patients with severe dental fear.
+Oral sedation deepen the relaxation for patients with severe dental fear.

 Book Your Consultation Today!